PODCAST - Indian Times with Kevin and Leo

 The Suquamish Tribe - Administration Department Executive Director

-National Indian Education System - Legislative Director
+National Indian Education Association - Legislative Director

 National Indian Education Association - Educational Specialist

 National Indian Education Association - Executive Administrative Assistant

 Moapa Band of Paiutes - Senior Finance Officer

 Fredericks Peebles & Morgan LLP - Associate Attorney

 The Winnebago Comprehensive Healthcare System Position Openings